 How do I know if I’m a suitable Visian ICL candidate?

 Candidates for the Visian ICL are between 21 and 45 years of age, suffer from myopia (nearsightedness), and want to experience superior vision correction.
 The ideal Visian ICL candidate has not undergone any ophthalmic surgery and does not have a history of eye disease such as iritis, glaucoma, or diabetic retinopathy.

 Where is the Visian ICL placed?

 A Diamond Vision Surgeon will insert the Visian ICL through a small micro-opening, placing it inside the eye just behind the iris in front of the eye’s natural lens.
-The Visian ICL is designed to stay in position with no special care.
+The Visian Implantable Contact Lens is designed to stay in position with no special care.

 Will I be able to feel the Visian ICL once it’s in place?

 The Visian ICL is designed to be completely unobtrusive after it is put in place.
 It stays in position by itself and does not interact with any of the eye’s structures.
 After the simple 15-minute outpatient procedure, patients experience an immediate improvement in vision quality and are “Wowed” by the results.

 Does it hurt?

 No, most patients state that they are very comfortable throughout the procedure.
 Your Diamond Vision Surgeon will use topical anesthetic drops prior to the procedure and may choose to administer a light sedative as well.
 The Visian ICL has already improved the lives of more than 100,000 people worldwide, and it’s helping more every day!

 What will my vision be like?